Delta State University, Abraka: Students' Union Government

 The Students' Union Government popularly known as SUG is the students' arm of governance whose affairs are overseen by the Dean of Student's Affairs Division.
 The Union is headed by a President (most time, a male student) and assisted by a vice-president (most time, a female student), with a Secretary General and Directors who head different divisions/units in the students' arm.
 The executives have an academic session to serve in their elective positions.
 The Delta State University, DELSU, Abraka conducted the first ever solely online Students’ Union Government election in Nigeria.
-The election software developed by the University enabled the students to vote online from any location within and outside the University.
+The election software developed by the university enabled the students to vote online from any location within and outside the university.
 The students voted using their mobile devices such as smartphones, communication tablets, laptop computers, the results were made visible to any of them who logged on to the voting site and this made the election seamless, peaceful and comfortable.

 Library

 Delta State University (DELSU), Abraka, commissioned a newly built ultra modern university library in the institution.
-The Library can seat 4, 500 persons at a time, has a section for phone calls, an area for relaxation, an eatery section, places to charge phones, an area where calls can be made, an elevator and a virtual library within and outside the premises.
+The Library has a seating capacity of 4,500 persons, a section for phone calls, a relaxation area, an eatery section, places to charge phones, an area where calls can be made, an elevator and a virtual library within and outside the premises.